top of page

 Skill Acquisition

-By carefully tailoring sessions to fit each individual’s profile, we have the best chance of building functional skills that will endure across all areas of their expanding lives.
+By taking a trauma informed approach for every patient, and carefully tailoring sessions to each individual’s unique history, preferences, and learning style, we have the best chance of building functional skills that will endure across all areas of their expanding lives.

 Areas for Acquisition/Expansion of Essential Life Skills